ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

     > ./start_service.sh

-7. Check the initial state of each replica
+8. Let us now check the initial state of each replica.

-    Login to your replica and check the server log.
+    Login to a replica and check its server log.
       > ssh -i ${your_ssh_key} ubuntu@172.31.91.225
       >
       > cat server_2.log

-    Once you see the following records in the server_*.log, the server is ready.
+    Once you see the following records in the server_*.log, it implies that your server is ready!

-    In the log below, *public size:5* means the replica has received 5 public keys from others so it can be able to verify each message sent from others..
+    In the log below, *public size:5* means that the replica has received 5 public keys from others so it is able to verify the messages it received from other servers.

     ```
     E20230215 22:35:18.262069  6288 consensus_service.cpp:271] ============ Server 2 is ready =====================